davidmashburn/hamilton/docs/get-started/learning-resources.md

 ## 📰 External Blogs

-For the latest blog posts, see the [DAGWorks's Blog](https://blog.dagworks.io/).
+For external resources including blogs, see the [ecosystem page](../ecosystem/index.md).
+Here are some notable blog posts about Apache Hamilton:

 * 2024-03 &nbsp;&nbsp; [RAG: ingestion and chunking using Apache Hamilton and scaling to Ray, Dask, or PySpark](https://blog.dagworks.io/p/rag-ingestion-and-chunking-using)
 * 2024-02 &nbsp;&nbsp; [A command line tool to improve your development workflow](https://blog.dagworks.io/p/a-command-line-tool-to-improve-your)